neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab03-1-create-apps-in-teams.md

 ![A Screenshot with an arrow pointing to the tap or click to add a picture button](03-1/media/ex2-t4-image11.png)

-21. Provide your own photo or select one from the lab resources folder.
+21. Provide your own photo or choose one from the Lab Resources folder.

 22. Select **Save**.

 ![A Screenshot with an arrow pointing to the tick icon to save](03-1/media/ex2-t4-image12.png)

-23. Add few more items.
+23. **Add** a few more new records.

-24. Your app should now look like the image below.
-Close the preview.
+24. Your app should now look like the image below. **Close** the preview.

 ![A screenshot of the running app with an arrow pointing to the cross icon to close the preview](03-1/media/ex2-t4-image13.png)